-During FY 2018, the Company entered into a lease agreement for its research and development and quality control laboratory facility located in Sherbrooke, Québec, resulting in a total commitment of \$111 over the two-year lease term.
-An amount of \$72 is committed in the next year, with a remaining committed amount of \$39 over the second year of the lease.
+During FY 2018, the Company entered into a lease agreement for its research and development and quality control laboratory facility located in Sherbrooke, Québec, resulting in a commitment of \$99 over the remaining lease term.
+An amount of \$79 is committed in the next year, with a remaining committed amount of \$20 over the second year of the lease.